orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - When putting on the VR glasses zoom out to the moonbase, highlighting the accelerator, putting it into focus + the larger one, then switch to a view where it is where one is balancing the forces in the machine?
 - Upgrade capacity (mana) by adding computers to the network.
 Visually displayed how?
 - Aid the creation of a model while it is training
 	- Model output needs to partly be what is used for player feedback.
+Which becomes input as well.
 	-